 8. Enjoy the Space Around You

-So, fill your bedroom with items that allow you to do this.
-Whether that be books, magazines, plants, artwork, music or pets, simply choose the things that enable you to unwind and enjoy the small everyday pleasures that soothe your soul.
+So, fill your bedroom with hygge home decor that allows you to do this.
+Whether that be books, magazines, plants, artwork, music, or pets, simply choose the things that enable you to unwind and enjoy the small everyday pleasures that soothe your soul.